ludwig-ai/ludwig-docs/docs/configuration/features/text_features.md

     num_attention_heads: 16 # Instead of 12
     ```

+#### ALBERT Encoder

+The `albert` encoder loads a pretrained [ALBERT](https://arxiv.org/abs/1909.11942) (default `albert-base-v2`) model
+using the Hugging Face transformers package.
+Albert is similar to BERT, with significantly lower memory usage and
+somewhat faster training time.

 #### BERT Encoder

 The `bert` encoder loads a pretrained [BERT](https://arxiv.org/abs/1810.04805) (default `bert-base-uncased`) model using
 the Hugging Face transformers package.

+#### CamemBERT Encoder

+The `camembert` encoder loads a pretrained [CamemBERT](https://arxiv.org/abs/1911.03894)
+(default `jplu/tf-camembert-base`) model using the Hugging Face transformers package.
+CamemBERT is pre-trained on a
+large French language web-crawled text corpus.

+#### CTRL Encoder

+The `ctrl` encoder loads a pretrained [CTRL](https://arxiv.org/abs/1909.05858) (default `ctrl`) model using the Hugging
+Face transformers package.
+CTRL is a conditional transformer language model trained to condition on control codes that
+govern style, content, and task-specific behavior.

+#### DistilBERT Encoder

+The `distilbert` encoder loads a pretrained [DistilBERT](https://medium.com/huggingface/distilbert-8cf3380435b5)
+(default `distilbert-base-uncased`) model using the Hugging Face transformers package.
+A compressed version of BERT,
+60% faster and smaller that BERT.

+#### ELECTRA Encoder

+The `electra` encoder loads a pretrained [ELECTRA](https://openreview.net/pdf?id=r1xMH1BtvB) model using the Hugging
+Face transformers package.

+#### FlauBERT Encoder

+The `flaubert` encoder loads a pretrained [FlauBERT](https://arxiv.org/abs/1912.05372)
+(default `jplu/tf-flaubert-base-uncased`) model using the Hugging Face transformers package.
+FlauBERT has an architecture
+similar to BERT and is pre-trained on a large French language corpus.

 #### GPT Encoder